edwardsph/Website/content/in-depth.md

 ---

 ## What is _Linked Data Fragments_ all about? {#video}
+We aim to find **new ways of publishing Linked Data**, in which the **query workload is distributed** between clients and servers.
 [Watch this video](http://videolectures.net/iswc2014_verborgh_querying_datasets/)
-for a detailed overview of what Linked Data Fragments can do.
+for a detailed overview of Linked Data Fragments.

 ## What is a _Linked Data Fragment_? {#ldf}
 A **Linked Data Fragment** (LDF) of a Linked Data dataset